 What types of federal student loans are available?

 Federal Direct Loans

 There are four types of Direct Loans.
 Some students may qualify for more than one of these types of loans.

-- Direct PLUS Loan - This is for graduate students or parents of dependent undergraduate students to help pay for education expenses not covered by other financial aid.
+- Direct PLUS Loan is for graduate students or parents of dependent undergraduate students to help pay for education expenses not covered by other financial aid.
 Students must be enrolled at least half-time.
-The interest rate is fixed and the college is the lender.
+The interest rate is fixed and the U.S. Department of Education is your lender.